 Attendees learn in a classroom setting and practice skills necessary in an emergency.
 Hands on training also occurs.

-EMPact America of New York offers training several times a year.
+EMPact America of New York offers training every spring and fall.

 Upon completion of training you are able to join local CERTs.
 There are a number of active teams in the Western New York area including Elma, Cheektowaga, Grand Island, Lancaster and West Seneca.